wp-plugins/super-simple-events/README.txt

 It is built using the WordPress coding standards, is designed to be very lite weight on system resources.

-If you wish to follow the development of this plugin, view the code on [GitHub](https://github.com/spacedmonkey/super-simple-events/ "github") or the official plugin [website](http://www.jonathandavidharris.co.uk/scripts/super-simple-events/ "website").
+If you wish to follow the development of this plugin, view the code on [GitHub](https://github.com/spacedmonkey/super-simple-events/ "github") or the official plugin [website](http://www.jonathandavidharris.co.uk/scripts/super-simple-events/ "website") or follow me on twitter [@thespacedmonkey](https://twitter.com/thespacedmonkey).

 == Installation ==